aloupeep/Single-Player_Mahjong/README.md

 - As a user, I want to be able to view my current hand when I'm declaring a win or drawing/discarding a tile.
 - As a user, I want to be able to declare that the hand is completed manually.
+- As a user, I want to be able to close and save a game at any time to come back to it later
+- As a user, I want to be able to reload a previous game when starting the mahjong application